 UX designer skills

-I want to mention many articles online that will say this UX designer skills are soft skills, but I beg to differ.
-I found an article online that divided these UX designer skills into three categories – soft skills, industry skills and crossover skills.
+I want to mention many articles online that will say these UX designer skills are soft skills, but I beg to differ.
+I found an article online that divided these UX designer skills into three categories – soft skills, industry skills, and crossover skills.
+Read how to build a startup from scratch to know more about it!

 As promised, here are the necessary UX designer skills that can be found in many stellar UX designers: